 Joseph Robinette Biden Jr, or Joe Biden served as the 47th Vice President of The United States Of America from 2009 to 2017.
 Biden is now the President of the United States starting in 2021.
 Biden also represented Delaware in the U.S. Senate from 1973 to 2009.
-A member of the Democratic Party, Biden is a candidate for President in the 2020 election.
+A member of the Democratic Party, Biden is the Democratic nominee for President in the 2020 election.
 This article will go through in detail Joe Biden’s net worth.

 Joe Biden, also know colloquially as “Middle-Class Joe,” for his self-deprecating description as a unsophisticated man, Biden has been able to drastically grow his net worth and income since leaving office.